History of rail transport in Great Britain: 1948–1994: British Rail

 From the start of 1948, the railways were nationalised to form British Railways (latterly "British Rail") under the control of the British Transport Commission.
 Though there were few initial changes to the service, usage increased and the network became profitable.
 Regeneration of track and stations was completed by 1954.
 Rail revenue fell and, in 1955, the network again ceased to be profitable.
 The mid-1950s saw the hasty introduction of diesel and electric rolling stock to replace steam in a modernisation plan costing many millions of pounds but the expected transfer back from road to rail did not occur and losses began to mount.
 This failure to make the railways more profitable through investment led governments of all political persuasions to restrict rail investment to a drip feed and seek economies through cutbacks.

 The desire for profitability led to a major reduction in the network during the mid-1960s.
 Dr. Richard Beeching was given the task by the government of re-organising the railways ("the Beeching Axe").
 This policy resulted in many branch lines and secondary routes being closed because they were deemed uneconomic; the closure of one-third of all stations, typically serving rural communities, removed much feeder traffic from main line passenger services.
 The closure of many freight depots that had been used by larger industries such as coal and iron led to much freight transferring to road haulage.
 The sweeping closures were extremely unpopular with the general public at that time and remain so today.

 Passenger levels decreased steadily from the late fifties to late seventies.
 Passenger services then experienced a renaissance with the introduction of the high-speed InterCity 125 trains in the late 1970s and early 1980s.
 The 1980s saw severe cuts in government funding and above-inflation increases in fares, but the service became more cost-effective.
 Investment was made into the electrification of the East Coast Main Line (ECML) and the InterCity 225 electric high speed train introduced during the late 1980s.
 In the mid 1980s, British Rail begun to replace its large fleet of first generation DMUs with a new rolling stock, namely the Pacer and Sprinter families.

-During 1972, British Rail was reorganised; under sectorisation, three passenger sectors were created: InterCity, operating principal express services; London & South East (renamed Network SouthEast in 1986) operating commuter services in the London area; Provincial (renamed Regional Railways in 1989) responsible for all other passenger services.
+During the 1980s, British Rail was reorganised; under sectorisation, three passenger sectors were created: InterCity, operating principal express services; London & South East (renamed Network SouthEast in 1986) operating commuter services in the London area; Provincial (renamed Regional Railways in 1989) responsible for all other passenger services.
 Following sectorisation, InterCity became profitable and one of Britain's top 150 companies, operating city centre to city centre travel across the nation from Aberdeen and Inverness in the north to Poole and Penzance in the south.

 Between 1994 and 1997, British Rail was privatised by the Conservative government under John Major.
 Ownership of the track and infrastructure passed to Railtrack, passenger operations were franchised to individual private sector operators (originally there were 25 franchises) and the freight services sold outright (six companies were set up, but five of these were sold to the same buyer).